panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 - Test the existing model on compositionality for complex QA.   [<span style="color:green"> Done </span>]
     - Test were run on the following templates: [https://github.com/dbpedia/neural-qa/blob/master/data/GS-v3.csv](https://github.com/dbpedia/neural-qa/blob/master/data/GS-v3.csv)
 - Accessing the performance of the model in the previous point.  [<span style="color:green"> Done </span>]
-    - The BLUE score on the test split reached ~95 units.
+    - The BLEU score on the test split reached ~95 units.
 - Evaluate and adjust the model to gain maximum performance.  [<span style="color:green"> Done </span>]
 - Discuss the shortcomings and what to do next, also involving the ideas suggested in the previous sections of the proposal. [<span style="color:green"> Done </span>]